wrightid/maplecroft-de-test/README.md

 make init
 ```

-You should now be able to access the development server at `localhost:5000`
+You should now be able to access the development server at `http://localhost:5000/auth/login` albeit with an authentication error.

 ### Usage